Make THIS List This Summer

 Did I motivate you to start listing?
 Here are a few other ideas for your own list for the summer:

-Find three ways to donate: It’s important to give back and there’s so many ways to do it!
+Find three ways to donate: It’s important to give back and there are so many ways to do it!
 Find a few charities and organizations you feel passionately about and find ways in which you can play your part to help.
 It’ll be rewarding in so many ways!

 Host a summer barbecue: Invite all of your friends and family over to enjoy a cookout right in your backyard!
 It’ll be a fun way to catch up with old friends and enjoy a nice day off.